joe-king-sh/bucketify/docs/db/DynamodbDesign.md

 | 8   | PlayList | getPlaylist |

 **Note**
-Users can access only their audio metadata.
+Users can access to only their audio metadata.

 ## Schema definition
 ### Option1(not adopted ❌ )